Skip to main content

 • Select Exact Match to require that students correctly respond to all choices.
 This option allocates 100% of the possible points for a correct response and zero points for an incorrect one.

 • Select Partial Match to award points based on the number of pairs a student matches correctly.
-If the Scoring Type is set to Partial Match, the scoring formula is:

-• The Partial Match value represents the percentage of total possible points the student earns—not the final point value.
+• The partial match value represents the percentage of total possible points the student earns—not the final point value.

 • The calculation always uses 100% from the main correct answer—not the alternate answers.